vijayanathan23/WSoC-TestRepo2/README.md

 </pre>

 where, branchname is the name of your branch.
 It is advised that you name the branch after your registration number.

+You can also branch directly from GitHub, click [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) for more info on that.

 Once done, you are all set to get started.